mavlink/mavlink-devguide/en/services/mission.md

   - Usually this is synonymous with `xtrack=0`
 - `xtrack=any other value`: Exit the loiter when the vehicle heading (tangent) makes the specified angle in degrees to the center xtrack.
   Converge to the center xtrack.
-  The vehicle must still respect the `heading required` param.
+  The vehicle must still respect the `heading required` param (some xtrack values may not be possible with this condition true).
-  For example, specifying that the vehicle must exit the loiter at 30 degrees.
+  This allows callers to specify how quickly the vehicle converges to the center xtrack.
+For example, the image below shows the vehicle exiting the loiter at 30 degrees.

   ![Loiter angle](../../assets/protocols/mission_loiter/xtrack_30.png)